Frequently asked questions

 These trips are drug and alcohol-free, offering students an alternative to the more traditional spring break experience.
 This allows students to be immersed in environments that enable them to interact with diverse communities and understand complex social issues and is important for liability purposes as well.

 Of course!
-Any of the Alternative Spring Break Site Leaders and Executive Board members would be more than happy to sit down with you in person to talk about ASB.
+Any of the Alternative Spring Break Site Leaders and Executive Board members would be more than happy to talk with you over zoom.
 Please refer to the Exec Board section for contact information.
 Also, there are hundreds of past participants around UVA who have been on an ASB trip – ask around!

 Your trip placement is not set in stone.
 If placed on a trip that you decide you don’t want to go on, you are allowed to take yourself off of the trip and put your name at the bottom of other trips waitlists.
 Plans change, and trip rosters are often not finalized for a considerable time, so there is a chance that you could end up going on the trip you had your heart set on.
 Alternatively, you might not get off the other waitlists.
 We encourage you not to drop the trip on which you are originally placed because we cannot guarantee you another spot.
 Email if you have any placements-specific questions!